fivdi/spi-device/README.md

 ### Message

 An SPI message is an array of one or more read+write transfers.
-A transfer is an object with the following properties, most of which are optional:
+A transfer is an object with the properties listed below.
+Most of the properties are optional.
+Note that although both sendBuffer and receiveBuffer are optional, at least one one of them must be specified.

 - byteLength - number, 32-bit, the number of bytes to transfer
 - sendBuffer - optional Buffer, transmit data